wish-wg/webrtc-http-egress-protocol/draft-murillo-whep.md

 The WebRTC-HTTP Egress Protocol (WHEP) uses an HTTP POST request to perform a single-shot SDP offer/answer so an ICE/DTLS session can be established between the WHEP Player and the streaming service endpoint (Media Server).

 Once the ICE/DTLS session is set up, the media will flow unidirectionally from Media Server to the WHEP Player.
-In order to reduce complexity, no SDP renegotiation is supported, so no tracks or streams can be added or removed once the initial SDP offer/answer over HTTP is completed.
+In order to reduce complexity, no SDP renegotiation is supported, so no  "m=" sections can be added once the initial SDP offer/answer over HTTP is completed.

 ~~~~~